Register a death

 The form to allow the funeral to take place will be sent electronically to your funeral director (if the Coroner is involved, other arrangements will be made).
 You will also receive a form for the Department for Work and Pensions (DWP) to notify them of the death.
 These are both free.

 A certified copy of the entry in the Register (death certificate) can be provided at the time of registration.
 You may need this for banks, building societies, solicitors, or for pension or insurance claims.
 If copies of the death certificate are required after the registration.
 View our fees and charges.

-Tell us Once is a free service which can report a death to several government organisations in one go.
+Tell Us Once is a free service that lets you report a death to most government organisations in one go.
 We can inform the following organisations for you: